tyroneous9/Conveyor-Monitor/README.md

 # Conveyor Monitor

-Predictive maintenance for an industrial conveyor belt.
-An ESP32 samples vibration off an MPU6050 accelerometer, streams it over MQTT to a Raspberry Pi, and a separate batch job turns each window into a frequency spectrum via FFT.
-The idea is to catch belt wear from how the vibration signature drifts over time, before it turns into downtime.
+Predictive maintenance for an industrial conveyor belt: an ESP32 samples vibration off an MPU6050 accelerometer, streams it over MQTT to a Raspberry Pi, and a batch job turns each window into a frequency spectrum via FFT — catching belt wear from how the vibration signature drifts over time, before it turns into downtime.

 ## Analysis results

 Output from `backend/analyze_fft.py` on 700 windows (350 healthy and 350
 worn), plotted with `analysis/generate_figures.py`.
-Healthy and worn windows come from one device, split by which capture-time range (`--healthy-range` / `--worn-range`, see `analysis/labels.py`) a window falls in, not by a separate device_id per condition.
+Healthy and worn windows come from one device, split by capture-time range rather than by a separate device_id per condition (see `analysis/labels.py`).

-Motor RPM, and more weakly belt-pass frequency, both drift a bit from run to run — genuine variance in the captured windows, not something injected after the fact.

 ![Frequency spectrum: healthy vs. worn belt](analysis/figures/spectrum_comparison.png)

-The motor's own rotation frequency (29.3 Hz) barely moves between conditions.
+The worn belt shows a clear peak at its belt-pass frequency; the motor's own rotation frequency (29.3 Hz) barely moves between conditions.
 Same story in the raw signal, before any transform, though it's much less obvious there than in frequency space:

 ![Raw time-domain signal, healthy vs. worn](analysis/figures/waveform_comparison.png)

 And it holds across all 350 independent windows per condition, not just one cherry-picked pair:

 ![Repeatability across independent windows](analysis/figures/repeatability.png)